elamaran619/amazon-quicksight-user-guide/doc_source/managing-permissions.md

 1. If you have Amazon Athena databases, choose **Athena** to allow Amazon QuickSight to access them\.

-   If you choose to use Athena as a data source, make sure that in the previous step you have enabled Amazon QuickSight access to the Amazon S3 buckets in which your Athena data resides\.
+1. Choose **Apply**\.

 **Note**
 The `QuickSightAthena` managed policy contains the necessary permissions for Amazon QuickSight to interact with Athena\.
-It doesn't have permissions for input buckets\.
-These can't be added because it is a managed policy and therefore static\.
+However, it doesn't have permissions for input buckets\.
+Managed policies can't be changed\.
+So, even if you are using this policy you still need to enable access to the S3 buckets\.

-1. Choose **Apply**\.
+If you have difficulties accessing Athena, see [Troubleshooting Issues When Using Athena with Amazon QuickSight](troubleshoot-athena.md)\.